Norway offers tuition-free quality education

 Are you considering studying in Norway?
 In that case, you don't have to worry about paying high tuition fees.

 Public universities in Norway do not charge students tuition fees, regardless of the student's country of origin.
 This is a unique opportunity to obtain a degree at a quality university at no cost, and one of many reasons why Norway has become an attractive country for foreign students.

 Lacuesta is often asked whether the quality is lower in an education system without tuition fees.

 «I reply that the quality is good.
 I'm often asked whether the universities in Barcelona are as good as the Norwegian ones.
 They are, but we have a problem with old text books and low salaries for teachers and professors in Spain».

 He believes that most people understand that being state-financed does not mean «free» and low quality.

 «Teachers, researchers and professors need salaries.
 They are paid with public funds.
 Unfortunately, there is no consensus in Spain to increase taxes in order to provide education for everyone.
 We have moved away from the Scandinavian model and have a system that is more like Great Britain or the USA».

 «The reason why I came to study in Norway was that I wanted to see how you live here.
-It is quite exotic for us from the south to come here to the north», says Lacuesta and continues:
+It's quite exotic for us from the south to come up here to the north», says Lacuesta and continues:

 «When I studied in Barcelona, we were asked whether we would consider studying abroad.
 I immediately chose Scandinavia and my first choice was Bergen.
 I first came here as an exchange student in 2009, and now I'm here for a longer stay to take a full master’s degree».

 Bergen, a seaport on the west coast, is Norway’s second largest city.
 Bergen is a popular place to study with many colleges of higher education and a university.
 The students in Bergen come from more than 100 different countries.

 How expensive is Norway?